Economics Major & Concentration Requirements

 Introduction to game theory.
 Based on a scientific metaphor that many interactions that we do not usually think of as games such as market competition, collusion, auctions, elections, bargaining can be treated and analyzed as games.
 Study of how to recognize and model strategic situations, how and when their actions will affect the decisions of others, and how to gain advantage in strategic situations.

-• ECON 210 The Economics of the European Union
+• ECON 210 Economics of European Union

 Units: 1